hpcaitech/Open-Sora/docs/commands.md

 ### Inference with checkpoints saved during training

 During training, an experiment logging folder is created in `outputs` directory.
-Under each checpoint folder, e.g. `epoch12-global_step2000`, there is a `ema.pt` and the shared `model` folder.
+Under each checkpoint folder, e.g. `epoch12-global_step2000`, there is a `ema.pt` and the shared `model` folder.
 Run the following command to perform inference.

 ```bash
 # inference with ema model